spring-tips/spring-graal-native-image-feature/README.md

 </dependency>
 ```

 We want to exploit as many vehicles to contribute information to the GraalVM compiler about how the application should run.
 We're going to leverage the Java agent approach.
-Were going to leverage the Graal feature approach.
+Were going to leverage the GraalVM feature approach.
 We're also going to leverage command-line configuration.
-All this information, taken together, gives graal enough information to turn out the application to a statically compiled native image successfully.
-The goal, in the long term, is for Spring projects and the Spring Graal feature fo everything to support this process.
+All this information, taken together, gives GraalVM enough information to turn out the application to a statically compiled native image successfully.
+The goal, in the long term, is for Spring projects and the Spring GraalVM feature fo everything to support this process.

 Now that we got this all configured, let's build the application.
 Here's the basic workflow.

 * Compile the Java application, as normal
-* runt he java application with the java agent to collect information.
+* run the Java application with the Java agent to collect information.
 We need to make sure to exercise the application at this point.
 Exercise every pathway possible!
 This is precisely the sort of use case for CI and testing, by the way!
 They always say that you should make your application work (which you can do by testing it) and _then_ make it fast.
 Now, with Graal, you can do both!
 * then rebuild the application again, this time with the `graal` profile active to compile the native image using the information gathered from the first run.

 ```bash